koxudaxi/datamodel-code-generator/README.md

                         e.g. underscores
   --snake-case-field    Change camel-case field name to snake-case --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
-                        Set field name prefix when first character can''t be used as Python field name (default: `field`) --strip-default-none  Strip default None on fields --use-default         Use default value even if a field is required
+                        Set field name prefix when first character can't be used as Python field name (default: `field`) --strip-default-none  Strip default None on fields --use-default         Use default value even if a field is required